-4.3 IPSC Approved Targets - Metal
+4.3 IPSC APPROVED TARGETS - METAL

+4.3.1 GENERAL RULES:
-- 4.3.1 General Rules - 4.3.1.1 Metal targets and no-shoots which can accidentally turn edge-on or sideways when hit are expressly prohibited.
-Using them may result in withdrawal of IPSC sanction.

-- 4.3.1.2 Metal targets and no-shoots which a Range Officer deems have fallen or overturned due to being hit on the apparatus supporting them, or for any other accidental reason (e.g. wind action, a ricochet, being hit solely by a shotgun wad etc.), will be treated as range equipment failure (see Rule 4.6.1). - 4.3.1.3 Metal targets and no-shoots do not have a non-scoring border. - 4.3.1.4 [H] Scoring metal targets must be shot and fall or overturn to score. - [R-S] Metal targets and no-shoots must be shot and fall, overturn or self-indicate to score.
+- 4.3.1.1 Metal targets and no-shoots which can accidentally turn edge-on or sideways when hit it expressly prohibited.
+Using them may result in withdrawal of IPSC sanction. - 4.3.1.2 Metal targets and no-shoots which a Range Officer deems have fallen or overturned due to being hit on the apparatus supporting them, or for any other accidental reason (e.g. wind action, a ricochet, being hit solely by a shotgun wad etc.), will be treated as range equipment failure (see Rule 4.6.1). - 4.3.1.3 Metal targets and no-shoots do not have a non-scoring border. - 4.3.1.4 [H] Scoring metal targets must be shot and fall or overturn to score.

+[P-M-S-R] Metal targets and no-shoots must be shot and fall, overturn or self-indicate to score.

-4.3.2 IPSC Poppers
+4.3.2 IPSC POPPERS: